derdoktor667/ESP32_FC/README.md

 ## 💻 Interface Modes (API & CLI)

 The firmware provides two distinct interface modes accessible over the serial connection.
+The device boots silently and waits for a mode selection command.

 ### API Mode (for Web App)